 Growing peppers in your garden can be a rewarding and nourishing experience.
 Peppers are usually easy to grow, generate a lot of fruit and are not bothered by many pests.
 One commonly reported concern with regards to peppers, however, has to do with a purple-black coloration that occurs on the stems.

 For some peppers, purple or black stems are normal and as long as the plant looks healthy, you shouldn’t worry about the dark coloration on the stem.
 While some peppers, such as bell peppers, commonly have purple or black stems that are completely normal, there are some diseases that do cause discolored pepper stems.
 Proper diagnosis and treatment of disease will help keep your entire crop of peppers from going to waste.

 Discolored Pepper Stems

 If your pepper plant has a dark black ring that encircles the stem, it may have a disease known as phytophthora blight.
-Besides your pepper plants turning black, you will notice your plant wilting and suddenly turning yellow.
-This is due to the fact that no nutrients or water can pass up through the ring that is girdling the stem.
+Besides your pepper plants turning black, you’ll notice your plant wilting and suddenly turning yellow.
+This is due to the fact that no nutrients or water can pass up through the ring that’s girdling the stem.

 Black Joints on Pepper Plant